snapshot-labs/snapshot-docs/user-guides/delegation.md

 <figure><img src="../.gitbook/assets/Screenshot 2023-06-30 at 13.10.59.png" alt=""><figcaption></figcaption></figure>

-You will then see a list of delegates for the Space with the number of their delegators[^2] and their total Voting Power within the Space.
+You will then see a list of delegates for the Space with the number of their delegators[^2] and their total Voting power within the Space.

 <figure><img src="../.gitbook/assets/Screenshot 2023-06-30 at 13.16.55.png" alt=""><figcaption></figcaption></figure>

-You can delegate your Voting Power to one of the delegates directly by clicking the **`Delegate`** button:
+You can delegate your Voting power to one of the delegates directly by clicking the **`Delegate`** button:

 <figure><img src="../.gitbook/assets/Screenshot 2023-06-30 at 13.27.40.png" alt=""><figcaption></figcaption></figure>